hardisj/erinsaudiocorner/content/english/loudspeakers/Dutch_Dutch_8c.md

 <p>
 The On-axis Frequency Response (0°) is the universal starting point and in many situations it is a fair representation of the first sound to arrive at a listener’s ears.

-The Listening Lindow is a spatial average of the nine amplitude responses in the ±10º vertical and ±30º horizontal angular range.
+The Listening Window is a spatial average of the nine amplitude responses in the ±10º vertical and ±30º horizontal angular range.
 This encompasses those listeners who sit within a typical home theater audience, as well as those who disregard the normal rules when listening alone.

 The Early Reflections curve is an estimate of all single-bounce, first-reflections, in a typical listening room.